YingzeH/Multi-feature-SEIR/README.md

 Gurobi package is required to solve the optimization problem defined.
 For installation, please see: https://www.gurobi.com.

-The SEIR simulation.ipynb:
+SEIR simulation.ipynb:

-(1) In the begining, it simulates the epidemic given fixed inputs.
+- In the begining, it simulates the epidemic given fixed inputs.

-(2) Then, it defines the simulation process (SEIR_simulation function) via multi-feature SEIR model.
+Then, it defines the simulation process (SEIR_simulation function) via multi-feature SEIR model.
 Vaccination is also considered in the function.

-(3) The SEIR_simulation_greedy function applies to the vaccination strategy provided by gurobi solver.
+The SEIR_simulation_greedy function applies to the vaccination strategy provided by gurobi solver.

-(4) Section III defines several vaccination strategies.
+- Section III defines several vaccination strategies.
 Specifically, the "optimal_vaccination" function prioritizes vaccination by solving the optimization problem (minimizing the affected susceptible population).

-(5) Section IV defines the output format.
+- Section IV defines the output format.

-(6) Section V defines the simulation input parameters.
+Section V defines the simulation input parameters.

-(7) Section VI gives epidemic simulations with different vaccination strategies.
+Section VI gives epidemic simulations with different vaccination strategies.

-(8) Section VII displays the results.
+Section VII displays the results.

-(9) Section VIII compares the effect of changing population parameters under no vaccination.
+Section VIII compares the effect of changing population parameters under no vaccination.

 The SEIR stochastic simulation.ipynb has the same sections as SEIR simulation.ipynb.
 It further defines a vaccination strategy considering uncertainty in estimation.